December 25 – Come Behold the Wondrous Mystery

 Now all can see

-Hallelujah We’ve been found
+Hallelujah, we’ve been found

-Jesus Hallelujah light has come
+Hallelujah, light has come

-A savior set us free
+A Savior set us free

 So praise to God on high